 In general, it may be possible to observe in spectral regions containing strong RFI provided: (1) That the RFI is not so strong as to cause serious gain compression in the amplifiers, and (2) That the RFI is kept out of the correlator through use of a narrow back-end filter.
-This latter requirement is particularly important for spectral line correlator modes, although use of Hanning smoothing is very helpful in reducing the Gibbs' ringing.
+This latter requirement is particularly important for spectral line correlator modes, although use of Hanning smoothing is very effective in reducing the Gibbs' ringing.
 Gain compression in the front-end amplifiers can often be prevented by using a narrower (12.5 or 25 MHz) front-end filter, rather than the default 50 MHz filter.
 Note that use of these FE filters greatly restricts the range of tunable frequencies.
-The scheduling program OBSERVE is aware of these restrictions, and should be used when contemplating use of the narrow front-end filters.
+The scheduling programs OBSERVE and JObserve are aware of these restrictions, and should be used when contemplating use of the narrow front-end filters.

 Observers can use Table 10 to assist in deciding which center frequencies and bandwidths are most likely to result in good data.
 There are very few good combinations for 50 and 25 MHz bandwidths.
-These are summarized in Table 11, which shows the "statistically" best frequencies to use at L-band with the listed bandwidths.
-Note that the VLA LO system restricts the selection of frequencies at both 50MHz and 25MHz bandwidths.
-The restrictions are particularly severe at a bandwidth of 50 MHz - the only frequencies (in MHz) which can be observed with that bandwidth are those ending in 15, 35, 65, or 85.
-(For example, between 1400 and 1500 MHz, the only permitted frequencies are 1415, 1435, 1465 and 1485 MHz).
-With the 25 MHz frontend bandwidth filters, regions 5 MHz wide centered on 1250, 1300, 1350, ..., cannot be tuned.
-And when using the 12 MHz frontend bandwidth filters, 8 MHz wide regions centered at 1225, 1275, 1325, 1375, ..., and 18 MHz wide regions centered at 1250, 1300, 1350, 1400, ..., cannot be tuned.
+These are summarized in Table 11, which shows the 'statistically' best frequencies to use at L-band with the listed bandwidths.
+Note that the VLA LO system restricts the selection of frequencies at both 50 MHz and 25 MHz bandwidths.
+The restrictions are particularly severe at a bandwidth of 50 MHz - for a given IF, the only center frequencies (in MHz) which can be observed with that bandwidth are those ending in 15, 35, 65, or 85.
+(For example, between 1400 and 1500 MHz, the only permitted frequencies are 1415, 1435, 1465 and 1485 MHz.)
+With the 25 MHz front-end bandwidth filters, regions 5 MHz wide centered on 1250, 1300, 1350, ..., cannot be tuned.
+And when using the 12 MHz front-end bandwidth filters, 8 MHz wide regions centered at 1225, 1275, 1325, 1375, ..., and 18 MHz wide regions centered at 1250, 1300, 1350, 1400, ..., cannot be reached.